Rohit1217/PixelCNN/README.md

 * Train using backprop with Adam optimizer, hyperparameters can be found in the code.

 ## Training Details
-* No preproccesssing on data is
+* No preproccesssing on data
-* Trained for 18 epochs on colab RAM
+* Trained for 8-9 on colab GPU
-* Achieved avg log likelihood on training dataset

 ## Mask Details
 * Refer to paper for more details